 Parses ServiceNow demands, Jira exports, ADO dumps, Linear boards, spreadsheets, and strategy documents.
 Normalizes fields across different source formats into the Product Dev OS data model.

-Identifies duplicate or near-duplicate items across sources — common when importing from multiple tools or when the same initiative was captured in Jira and ServiceNow.
-Merges duplicates and preserves provenance.
+Identifies duplicate or near-duplicate items across sources — common when importing from Jira and ServiceNow simultaneously.
+Merges duplicates and preserves provenance from both sources.

 Agentic Object Organization (Step 3.5)

-After ingest, Harbor autonomously organizes imported objects into coherent groups before the user reviews them.
-Clusters by theme, strategic pillar, and value similarity — dramatically reducing manual sorting time.
+After ingest, autonomously organizes imported objects into coherent groups by theme, strategic pillar, and value similarity before the user reviews them.
+Dramatically reduces manual sorting time.

 Scoring & Prioritization